reedwan/little-giving-blog/content/posts/syria-bread/index.md

 Over the past two years, Ummah Welfare Trust (UWT) have facilitated daily bread distribution in Syria for Little Giving users.

 The charity have run a bakery in Idlib, distributing packs of bread to 6,200 families (about 30,000 people), six days a week.
-Little Giving users made up about 4% of that figure (about 250 families).
+Little Giving users made up about 4% of that figure (about 1,000 people a day).

 Recipients were mainly refugees living in camps or temporary shelter in Idlib and the surrounding areas.
 The project ran until November 2022.